Device Configuration provides administrators and technicians with powerful management tools, but what exactly is it? This blog details the basics.

 Step 3

-Once saved, you will be sent back to the Device Templates page.
+Once saved, you will return to the Device Templates page.
 You are now ready to begin selecting the devices that the template will be sent to.

 Locate the template that has just been created and click on the Action ‘dots’ to display the Action menu.